Ibrahimovic future to be decided at the end of the season, says Milan director Massara | Goal.com

 Zlatan Ibrahimovic's future at Milan will remain up in the air until the end of the season, according to the club's director of football Frederic Massara.

-The prolific forward, who sealed a return to the club for a second spell in January, has yielded four goals across 10 games across all competitions since he arrived back at San Siro.
+The prolific forward, who sealed a return to the club for a second spell in January, has yielded four goals in 10 games across all competitions since he arrived back at San Siro.

 Though he picked up a calf injury in training last month, he is expected to recover in time to play a part in the Rossoneri's run-in to the current Serie A campaign.